What Is Dwell Time?

 Do Website Engagement Rates Impact Organic Rankings?: A deep-dive into how bounce rate, Dwell Time and organic CTR correlate with rankings.

-The SEO ranking factor you MUST master in 2018 (and beyond): In this video you’ll see how I “accidentally” ranked for a popular keyword… and how a poor Dwell Time quickly reversed those rankings.
+The SEO ranking factor you MUST master to rank in Google: In this video you’ll see how I “accidentally” ranked for a popular keyword… and how a poor Dwell Time quickly reversed those rankings.

 Does Dwell Time Really Matter for SEO?
 [Data]: More data showing that Dwell Time is almost definitely a Google ranking signal (and tips on how to improve it using Google Analytics).